voltrb/docs/en/docs/models.md

 # Models

-Volt's concept of a model is slightly different from many frameworks where a model is the name for the ORM to the database.
-In Volt a model is a class where you can store data easily.
+Volt's concept of a model is slightly different from the many frameworks where a model is the name for the ORM to the database.
+In Volt, a model is a class where you can store data easily.
 Models can be created with a "Volt::Persistor", which is responsible for storing the data in the model somewhere.
-Models created without a persistor, simply store the data in the classes instance.
+Models created without a persistor simply store the data in the class's instance.
 Lets first see how to use a model.

-Volt comes with many built-in models; one is called `page`.
-If you call `#page` on a controller, you will get access to the model.
+Volt comes with many built-in models; one is called ```page```.
+If you call ```#page``` on a controller, you will get access to the model.

 ```ruby
 page._name = 'Ryan'